leeahnduk/TetCLI/README.md

   * orchestrators   Interact with External Orchestrators (vCenter and K8s) configured in Tetration Cluster
   * policies        Interact with Policies inside Application from Tetration Cluster
   * filehash        Download and upload blacklist or whitelist process binary hash from and into Tetration Cluster
+  * report          Build report for a Tetration cluster

 Operator support:
   * show            show all items for a object